OLD EAST STONEHOUSE

 At that time the chairman of the directors was Mr W O Hosking and the company secretary was Mr S Marks.
 Other directors included Mr W Hosking and Mr R F Butland.
 There were three assistant managers, Mr G Hick, Mr R W King and Mr F W Sage.

-In 1972 the Millbay Laundry, Cleaning and Dyeing Company Ltd was taken over by Messrs Kneel's of Exeter.
+In 1972 the Millbay Laundry, Cleaning and Dyeing Company Ltd was taken over by Messrs Kneel's of Exeter, who were themselves acquired by the Johnson Group in May 1978.